-He attested for the Canadian Expeditionary Force (CEF) in Halifax on 28 February 1916, claiming his date of birth as “May 1898”, into the 185th Btn (N.S.
-Highlanders) and left Canada aboard SS Olympic on 13 October 1916 arriving in the U.K. 5 days later.
-He spent much of the war on depot duties in Whitby, U.K. being awarded an unpaid appointment as Acting Lance Corporal in November 1916.
+He attested for the Canadian Expeditionary Force (CEF) in Halifax on 28 February 1916, claiming his date of birth as “May 1898”, into the 185th Btn (Nova Scotia Highlanders) and left Canada aboard SS Olympic on 13 October 1916, arriving in the United Kingdom 5 days later.
+He spent much of the war on depot duties in Whitby, United Kingdom, being awarded an unpaid appointment as Acting Lance Corporal in November 1916.
 Shortly after this appointment was confirmed in January 1918 he elected to revert to Private to join his unit in France.
 He arrived there in March 1918 and was assigned to the 25th Battalion (Nova Scotia Rifles).
 By June he was serving at Brigade headquarters and did not return to his regiment until after the armistice.
-He was sent back to the U.K. in January 1919 for demobilization and returned to Canada at Halifax on 4 April 1919 on the transport Northland and discharged the next day.
+He was sent back to the United Kingdom in January 1919 for demobilization and returned to Canada at Halifax on 4 April 1919 on the transport Northland.
+He discharged the next day.

-At the outbreak of the Second World War, he returned to Canada to enlisted: this time with the 2nd Battalion, Irish Fusiliers of Canada on 4 September 1940.
-He was discharged from the in Army, on 1 December 1941, to enlist in the Royal Canadian Air Force.
-Botherson joined the Royal Canadian Air Force on the same day as his discharge from the Army and served until 8 March 1946.
-He held the rank of Sergeant while in the Army and in the R.C.A.F. attained the rank of Warrant Officer Class 2.
-1946 when he returned to California.
-Here he married Robina Bernice, originally of Port Nelson B.C., and settled in Sun Valley California.
-He was naturalized a U.S. citizen in 1960 and died in Los Angeles 24 June 1971.
+At the outbreak of the Second World War he returned to Canada to enlist, this time with the 2nd Battalion, Irish Fusiliers, of Canada on 4 September 1940.
+He was discharged from the in Army, on 1 December 1941, to enlist in the Royal Canadian Air Force (RCAF).
+Botherson joined the RCAF on the same day as his discharge from the Army and served until 8 March 1946.
+He held the rank of Sergeant while in the Army and in the RCAF, attained the rank of Warrant Officer Class 2.
+He returned to California in 1946 and married Robina Bernice, originally of Port Nelson, British Columbia, and settled in Sun Valley, California.
+He was naturalized an American citizen in 1960, and died in Los Angeles on 24 June 1971.